Dyrex2004/AdbInstaller-Releases/README-upcoming.md

 V6 (soon)
 - Updated Telegram handle/tag
-- Added option to only download the package, no installation
+- Added option to only download the package without installation